hguomin/thingsboard-gateway/README.md

+> NOTE: This branch adds support for Azure IoT Hub as upstream broker server, which means your can send device telemetry to Azure IoT Hub through the [Thingsboard IoT Gateway](https://thingsboard.io/docs/iot-gateway/).

 # ThingsBoard IoT Gateway

 The Thingsboard **IoT Gateway** is an open-source solution that allows you to integrate devices connected to legacy and third-party systems with Thingsboard.